Flatroy/stupid-inventory-laravel/README.md

   - [x] Add Dockerfile
   - [x] Add docker-compose.yml
   - [ ] Add queue worker to docker-compose.yml
-  - [ ] Add building frontend with docker
+  - [ ] Add ability to build frontend with docker
-  - [ ] Add docker-compose.yml for production
-  - [ ] Add docker-compose.yml for development
-  - [ ] Add docker-compose.yml for testing
-  - [ ] Add docker-compose.yml for CI/CD
+  - [ ] Add docker-compose.yml for production, development, testing, CI/CD
-  - [ ] Add mounting volumes for sqlite database file and storage
+  - [ ] Add mounting volumes for sqlite database file/or mysql connection and storage
-- [ ] Add more features
   - [x] Add tags to items
   - [ ] Add attachments to items - https://filamentphp.com/plugins/filament-spatie-media-library (for now we have custom field for files and images)
   - [x] Show related items in Location and Tag pages